-In recent years, we have seen an increasing amount of families depending on us for emergency housing, food and other basic necessities.
-Though PTV receives some grant funding for our direct health services, we rely on individual donations to help provide the remainder for medical and mental health care, emergency housing, food and other aid to survivors in need.
+In recent years, we have seen an increasing amount of families depending on us for food and other basic necessities.
+Though PTV receives some grant funding for our direct services, we rely on individual donations to help provide emergency aid to clients in need.

-Thank you for considering a gift to help survivors of torture or persecution to heal and find renewal.
+Thank you for considering a gift to help survivors of torture heal and find renewal.

 Donate to a Special Fund

 Survivors of torture often seek every possibility for safety for themselves and their families.
 Upon arriving at the U.S....